 Free will has always been an important theme in religion, because this concept is a perfect vessel to legitimize moral responsibility and to signal the presence of a soul.
 Yet, not only does the concept of free will give rise to an inherent paradox in the context of an all-controlling deity, but in a practical sense, religions, by their very nature, rob their followers of any useful sense of free will by imposing the adherence to a set of beliefs, the observance of a set of practices and the subjugation to a higher will.
 How is a person’s will to be free if it is constantly obeying commands?
 This is a problem I have never quite been able to resolve despite the best attempts of my religious friends.
 Instead, they argue that they are precisely making use of their will by following these rules every day.
 In fact, according to them, there is no higher act of will than to choose to have faith and follow their particular creed.

 Every time I hear this, I don’t know how much of it I can accept, because it always sounds to me like a clever wiggle away from a serious challenge.
-I can see how it may be liberating, in a way, to willingly follow certain restrictive rules; living freely requires making choices, which is a lot of work.
+I can see how it may be liberating to willingly follow certain restrictive rules; living freely requires making choices, which is a lot of work.
 It implies thinking about reasons and consequences and requires taking responsibility for a decision, under the threat of (human) punishment or regret.
 Following (divine) rules without questioning them, in other words giving up (even willingly) the exercise of one’s own practical free will in the conduct of daily life, could be a way of simplifying one’s mental workload by subtracting oneself from the need to think about certain decisions.
 This is what Barry Schwartz calls “second order decision” – religion gives you a set of rules that you follow automatically, thus freeing your mind to focus on other things.
 And, at face value, this is fine.
 In more secular scenes, actually, many people do this very same thing to good effect.
 Successful businessmen such as Steve Jobs or Mark Zuckerberg have been known to stick to one outfit so that their brains are free from the need to think about something as inconsequential as what clothes to wear, liberating those particular brain cells so that they can be dedicated to more important matters.
 Even President Obama remarked: “You’ll see I wear only grey or blue suits.
 Because I have too many other decisions to make.
 You need to focus your decision-making energy.
 You can’t be going through the day distracted by trivia.”

 So in principle, I can understand the usefulness of religion in this regard, but what bothers me still with many of the rules that religions offer to take care of are the reasons behind each choice they claim to settle.
 For instance, a common rule for Jews and Muslims is “No pork.”
 To which I automatically think: fine, but why?
 Sure, your mind is free from ever having to ponder “Should I eat pork or X,” but there are hardly any good sanitary reasons nowadays to not eat pork.
-That’s not to say there aren’t any good reasons not to eat pork; if the religious rationale was more in tune with ethical claims about animal welfare, then I would have more sympathy for the aversion to pork, but then consistency would require going all the way and becoming fully vegan (which is something I am completely conflicted about, because my culture and culinary preferences clash with my ethical reasoning, leaving me in a rather unsavory position).
+That’s not to say there aren’t any good reasons not to eat pork; if the religious rationale was more in tune with ethical claims about animal welfare or environmental protection, then I would have more sympathy for the aversion to pork, but then consistency would require going all the way and becoming fully vegan (which is something I am completely conflicted about, because my culture and culinary preferences clash with my ethical reasoning, leaving me in a rather unsavory position).
 I’m aware of course that I’m arguing myself into a corner here because faith is by definition impervious to rational criticism insofar as it is believing something without evidence, and that religious following doesn’t rest on the reasons behind each belief and practice, but rather on the whole experience and all subsequent benefits, such as having an answer to existential questions or the sense of belonging to a community.

 When I look back on my time in Jerusalem, I’m amazed at how quickly you can establish a life somewhere.
 In only three months, I already had a stronger unit of friends and contacts – from Tel Aviv, to Jerusalem, to Ramallah - than I did in Paris.
 I could easily have continued living there.
 But my “real life” was calling and, somewhat sadly, I learned that soon after, most of that group of people in Jerusalem also departed, with their contracts ending and getting jobs elsewhere.
 I was saying earlier in this book that films are like small lives one could safely live and explore, well, on the flipside, some episodes in life can truly feel like a film.
 They start, build, develop, climax and end just as quickly.
 Sadly, unlike movies, you can’t rewind and experience them again.